 The IDEM regulates activities in Indiana that have the potential to impact waters of the United States.
 As such, a Section 401 Water Quality Certification will be necessary as part of the IM Project.
 Issuance of a Water Quality Certification means that IDEM anticipates that an applicant's project will comply with state water quality standards and other aquatic resource protection requirements under IDEM's authority.
-The 401 Water Quality Certification will cover both the construction and operation of the proposed IM Project and will supplement the general conditions defined in the NW38 Permit.
+The 401 Water Quality Certification will supplement the general conditions defined in the NW38 Permit.